-We talked to Volker Birk of p≡p, the leading the way into the next generation of cybersecurity and here is what he said about it.
+Volker Birk of p≡p tells us about leading the way into the next generation of cybersecurity.

 First of all, how are you and your family doing in these COVID-19 times?